How Much Do Turtle Cost in Canada

 The first and major determining factor of the price of a turtle in Canada is its species.
 Common species like Red-Eared Sliders are relatively inexpensive in contrast to more exotic varieties.
 You can expect to find a Red-Eared Slider for around $20 to $70 while an exotic type like an Alligator Snapping Turtle can set you back thousands of dollars.
 Do remember that these prices are for the turtle alone and do not include any additional expenses for care and housing.

-See Also Can Painted Turtle Swim
+See Also Can Turtle Eat Shrimp

 Factoring in the Rarity of the Species